-Select Collage from the left tabs toolbar to open the collage maker tool.
+Select Collage from the top toolbar to open the collage maker tool.

 When you start a new design, the size of your canvas or image will determine the shape of the collage layouts.
 For instance, if you create a new project with a square Facebook post canvas, you will see layouts that are oriented as squares.